Certified Defense to Image Transformations via Randomized Smoothing: Introduction

-\paragraph{This work: certification beyond $\ell^{p}$ norms} In this work we address this challenge and introduce the first certification methods for geometric transformations based on smoothing which provide the above two guarantees.
-Concretely, we extend randomized smoothing \cite{CohenRK19} to handle parameterized transformations (SPT) by adding (Gaussian) noise to the parameters of a transformation, enabling us to handle large models and datasets (\eg ImageNet).
-We present three methods, \methodHeuristic, \methodGlobal and \methodIndividual yielding different guarantees.
+In this work we address this challenge and introduce the first certification methods for geometric transformations based on randomized smoothing (RS): we extend RS \cite{CohenRK19} to handle transformations (SPT) by adding (Gaussian) noise to transformation parameters, enabling us to handle large models and datasets (\eg ImageNet).
+Our methods, their guarantees and how they compare to standard RS \cite{CohenRK19} (on $\ell^{p}$ norms) and other techniques, are shown in \cref{tab:overview}.

-\paragraph{\methodHeuristic} The guarantees provided by SPT hold for composable parameterized perturbations $\psi_\gamma$, that is $\psi_{\beta + \gamma} = \psi_\gamma \circ \psi_\beta$.
-SPT can be applied directly to obtain both a distributional guarantee and an individual guarantee.
-However, if used with non-composable transformations (e.g., rotations with interpolation), \methodHeuristic will yield a heuristic guarantee.
+\paragraph{\methodHeuristic} As with standard RS over $\ell^{p}$ norms, SPT (not listed) provides individual and distributional guarantees, but only for composable parametric transformations, that is, where: $\psi_\gamma$: $\psi_{\beta + \gamma} = \psi_\gamma \circ \psi_\beta$.
+For non-composable ones (e.g., rotations with interpolation), \methodHeuristic is only a heuristic defense, motivating the need for appropriate certification methods.

-\paragraph{\methodGlobal} By estimating a probabilistic upper bound for $\epsilon = \|\psi_\beta \circ \psi_\gamma(\vx) - \psi_{\beta + \gamma}(\vx)\|_2$ offline on the training dataset, SPT can be combined with randomized smoothing (yielding \methodGlobal) to provide the standard distributional guarantee for non-composable transformations.

-\paragraph{\methodIndividual} To obtain an individual guarantee for non-composable transformations, we calculate at inference time for each input $\vx'$ an individual upper bound of the expression $\epsilon$ \emph{without access} to $\vx$, which is combined with SPT and smoothing to yield \methodIndividual.
-A key step here is computing the inverse $\psi_\gamma^{-1}(\vx')$ of a transformed image $\vx'$, for which we introduce an efficient technique.
+\paragraph{\methodIndividual} This method provides the strongest guarantees for non-composable transformations and works as follows: at inference time, for each input $\vx'$, it calculates an individual upper bound of the expression $\epsilon$ \emph{without access} to (the original) $\vx$, then combined with SPT and smoothing.
+A key step here is computing the inverse $\psi_\gamma^{-1}(\vx')$ of $\vx'$, for which we introduce an efficient technique.